mirefek/pylogic/README.md

 # PyLogic -- Pythonic Interactive Theorem Prover

 PyLogic is a logical system for formally stating and proving theorems (a bit similar like Isabelle / Coq / Lean...).
 Axioms / definitions can be parsed from external files, the proving part is done as a pure python code.
 It is already possible to play with it, and prove basic facts about sets / functions.
-As a challenge, I proved the Cantor-Bernstein theorem at the end of the file [proving_test.py](proving_test.py).
+As a challenge, I proved the Cantor-Bernstein theorem at the end of the file [`proving_test.py`](proving_test.py).
 On the other hand, the code is rather preliminary, not recommended for large theory building.

 ## Quick start

+### Goal-directed proving

 For trying it out, first run
 ```